camyakura/web-sprint-challenge-applied-javascript/README.md

 4. Why would we convert a NodeList into an Array?

 We would convert a NodeList into an array when are using `querySelectorAll` in order to access individual elements inside the multiple element selector.
+Like when we can loop with a forEach() to add attributes to each of our selected elements.

 5. What is a component?